watem-sedem/watem-sedem/docs/input.rst

 ************

 The transport capacity coefficient for tillage erosion on agricultural fields.
-The integer value is expressed in :math:`kg.m{-1}.year{-1}`.
+This value (as integer16) should be expressed in :math:`kg.m{-1}.year{-1}`.
 A recommended default value is :math:`600 kg.m{-1}.year{-1}`.

-This parameter is only mandatory when :ref:`Create ktil map = 1 <createktil>`
+This parameter is only mandatory if the :ref:`Model Choice<choices>`: :ref:`Create ktil map <createktil>` is set to 1.

 .. _ktilthres:

 ktil threshold
 ***************

-ktil threshold is a float between 0 and 1.
-Pixels with a C-factor higher as ktil threshold will get :ref:`ktil default <ktildefault>` in the ktil map, pixels with a C-factor below ktil threshold, are set to 0.
+ktil threshold is a float32 between 0 and 1.
+Pixels with a C-factor higher than ktil threshold will get the value of :ref:`ktil default <ktildefault>` in the ktil map, pixels with a C-factor below ktil threshold, are set to 0.
 A typical value for ktil threshold is 0.01.

-ktil threshold is only mandatory when :ref:`Create ktil map = 1 <createktil>`.
+This parameter is only mandatory if the :ref:`Model Choice<choices>`: :ref:`Create ktil map <createktil>` is set to 1.

 .. _parcelconncrop:

 Parcel connectivity cropland
 ****************************

-The parcel connectivity cropland expresses the reduction of the upstream area at a parcel boundary.
-It is an integer value between 0 and 100.
-The reduction on the upstream area is applied when the target pixel is of the land cover 'cropland'.
+The 'parcel connectivity cropland' expresses the reduction of the upstream area (:math:`A_{pixel}`) at a parcel boundary.
+It is an integer16 value between 0 and 100.
+The reduction on the upstream area is applied when the target pixel is of the land cover 'cropland' (:ref:`Parcel map value<prcmap>`: >0).

 .. math::